Simple linear attention language models balance the recall-throughput tradeoff: Efficient Implementation

 \subsection{Taylor Exponential Linear Attention}

-Despite the theoretically improved complexity, the linear attention methods demonstrated in prior work are often less efficient than highly-optimized softmax attention implementations (Flash Attention \citep{dao2022flashattention}) when measured in real-world wall-clock time and memory usage.
+Despite the theoretical efficiency, the popular linear attention implementations are less efficient than well-optimized softmax attention implementations when measured in real-world wall-clock time and memory usage \citep{dao2022flashattention}.
 We next present hardware-aware algorithms to make Taylor linear attention efficient.
-We focus on two operations: (1) prefill, corresponding to processing the prompt during generation or the forward pass during training, and (2) next token prediction during generation, which also requires updating the recurrent hidden state state.
+We focus on two operations: (1) prefill (this section), corresponding to processing the prompt during generation or the forward pass during training, and (2) next token prediction during generation (\Cref{app:implementation}), which also requires updating the recurrent hidden state state.

 In this section, we refer to the batch size as $B$, number of heads as $H$, head dimension as $d$, sequence length as $N$ and feature dimension as $d'$, following \Cref{sec:architecture}.
 For ease of notation, let $D = 1+d'+d'^2$ in this section.
-Additional details for the IO-Aware algorithms are included in \Cref{app:implementation}.
+Additional details for these algorithms are in \Cref{app:implementation}